zijunhz/tank-war-game/README.md

 It contains all the information of a game status, including two players and all the bullets.

-The number of methods of this class is too large, but you can check out comments in `gameProcess.cpp` to see what each method do.
+The number of methods of this class is too large, but you can check out comments in `gameProcess.h` to see what each method do.

 You can find the declaration of `Game` in `gameProcess.h`.